Kristina Cammen

 B.S., Marine Sciences

 Faythe completed her Honors thesis project in the Cammen lab in May 2018.
 For her research project, entitled The effect of temperature on the incubation period of loggerhead sea turtles in Edisto Beach, South Carolina, Faythe was awarded Highest Honors.
 Her primarily data analysis-driven research project followed four years of volunteer work with the South Carolina Department of Natural Resources on Edisto Beach Sea Turtle Patrol.
+Following graduation from UMaine, Faythe received her doctorate of veterinary medicine at the University of Georgia.

 Sarah Vincze (BS, 2018)